StakeandRelax-Validator/docs/validators/relaying/hermes.md

 }
 ```

-You can manually populate the values once the wallet had been created from Keplr for example (and token received for public key to be visible in explorers).
+You can manually populate the values after creating the wallet using Keplr, for example, and after receiving tokens for the public key to become visible in explorers.
 If you have your own CLI configured for the relative chain, you can use this command to have the json output you need (for example with juno):

 ```bash
 junod keys add juno-relayer --output json
 ```

-Assuming that you have saved the juno-relayer wallet information in juno.json file, you can run this command to add it to hermes
+Assuming that you have saved the juno-relayer wallet information in juno.json file, you can run this command to add it to Hermes:

 ```bash
 hermes keys add --key-name juno-relayer --chain juno-1 --key-file ./juno.json
 ```

-If you want to make sure the keys got imported, you can check them with following command
+If you want to make sure the keys got imported, you can check them with following command:

 ```bash
 bin/hermes keys list juno-1
 ```

-If all is fine then shred it
+If all is fine then shred it:

 ```bash
 shred -u ./juno.json